JakobDev/minecraft-launcher-lib/doc/faq.rst

 Q: Which Operating Systems are supported?
     A: minecraft-launcher-lib official supports Windows, macOS and Linux, which are the Operating Systems that also supported by Mojang.
 It might work on other OS, but there is no guaranty.

-Q: Can I use minecraft-launcher-lib in my project:
+Q: Can I use minecraft-launcher-lib in my project?
-    A: minecraft-launcher-lib is licensed under `BSD 2-Clause <https://gitlab.com/JakobDev/minecraft-launcher-lib/-/blob/master/LICENSE>`_ what means it is OpenSource and be used in any of your projects.
+    A: minecraft-launcher-lib is licensed under `BSD 2-Clause <https://gitlab.com/JakobDev/minecraft-launcher-lib/-/blob/master/LICENSE>`_ what means it is OpenSource and it can be used in any of your projects.
     For more information check out the license.

 Q: How can I make a cracked launcher?